Jacquelyn Ardam is a Visiting Assistant Professor in English at Colby College. She received her PhD in English from

 Jacquelyn studies and teaches 20th and 21st-century American and British literature.
-She is particularly interested in experimental and avant-garde writing, poetry, modernism, women’s literature, the intersections between writing and visual art, and the environmental humanities.
-She is currently at work on a book manuscript titled “Reading from A to Z: Alphabets, Experiments, Pedagogies.”
+She is particularly interested in poetry, experimental and avant-garde writing, modernism, women’s literature, the intersections between writing and visual art, and the environmental humanities.
+She is currently at work on a book manuscript titled “Reading from A to Z: Alphabets, Didacticism, Politics.”

 At Colby College, Jacquelyn teaches courses in 20th and 21st-century literature.
-Her recent and upcoming courses include “Modern American Poetry,” “Contemporary American Poetry,” “21st-Century Women’s Writing,” “Race and Gender in Experimental Women’s Writing,” “Modern American Poetry,” “Poetry Remixes,” “Plants, Animals, and (Almost) Humans,” and “Science Fictions.”
-She has previously taught courses on topics such as modern American fiction and the life and work of Virginia Woolf.
+Her recent and upcoming courses include “Modern American Poetry,” “Contemporary American Poetry,” “21st-Century Women’s Writing,” “Race, Gender, and Experimental Women’s Writing,” “Foundations of Literary Studies,” “Poetry Remixes,” “Plants, Animals, and (Almost) Humans,” and “Science Fictions.”
+She has previously taught courses on modern American fiction, the life and work of Virginia Woolf, and composition.
 She received the UCLA Distinguished Teaching Award in 2012.